igorkamyshev/farfetched/CONTRIBUTING.md

 ### Changeset

 After implementation is ready, you have to fill in changes via `pnpm changeset`.
 It will create a new changeset in the `changes` directory.
 Changesets are accepted in English only.
 It will be used for versioning and changelog generation.

+## How to create a good API

+While writing RFC, keep in mind that the new API (or changes in the existing API) should be consistent with the following principles:

+1. Solve a real problem.
+The new feature should solve a real problem that is faced by developers.
+You have to provide a clear example of the problem and how the new feature solves it.
+2. Be consistent.
+The new feature should be consistent with the existing API.
+It should not introduce new concepts or patterns that are not used in the existing API unless it is necessary.
+3. Simple solutions for simple problems, complex solutions for complex problems.
+Not vice versa.

+Read existing [ADRs](https://farfetched.pages.dev/adr/) to get an understanding of the existing API and principles.

+## How to create a good implementation

+While writing code, keep in mind that Farfetched is a library that is focused on developer and user experiences.
+Moreover, Farfetched is based on [Effector](https://effector.dev/) and has to be consistent with its principles and APIs.
+There are some tips that will help you to create a good implementation:

+1. Fork API is a key.
+Any feature should support Fork API.
+2. Performance is important.
+Avoid unnecessary computations and slow algorithms.
+3. TypeScript is a must.
+Ensure that your implementation is typed correctly.
+4. Declarative API > Imperative API.
+Users should be able to express the logic of a computation without describing its control flow using your feature.